flash62au/EngineDriver_Home/docs/operation/interface.rst

 Power Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Accessed from any of the main screen via : :menuselection:`Menu --> Preferences --> Left/Right Swipe Preferences --> Power` or from the Action Bar if enabled with the ``Layout Power button?`` preference: :menuselection:`Menu --> Preferences --> Throttle Screen Action Bar Preferences --> Layout Power button?`.
+Accessed from any of the main screen via : :menuselection:`Menu --> Preferences --> Left/Right Swipe Preferences --> Power` or from the Action Bar if enabled with the `Layout Power button? preference <./configuration/preferences.html#layout-power-button>`_ : :menuselection:`Menu --> Preferences --> Throttle Screen Action Bar Preferences --> Layout Power button?`.

 This screen allows you to toggle the state of track power to your layout.